PytholIsCool/AleAndTaleTavern-PyAPI/README.md

 > Page, Tab and PanelButton behavior not behaving as it does in-game

 > Escape not leaving custom menus

+## V1.1.1
+- Made all menus fully function as they do in-game (given that the API is used properly)

 ## Config-friendly controls
 ## Support for both the main menu and the in-game menu